jtalz/google-signin/README.md

 #### `signIn()`

 Prompts a modal to let the user sign in into your application.
-Resolved promise returns an [`userInfo` object](#3-userinfo).
+Resolved promise returns a [`userInfo` object](#3-userinfo).
 Rejects with error otherwise.

 ```js
 // import statusCodes along with GoogleSignin